Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

-which is polynomial in the size of the input graph. \end{proof} \end{lemma} \emph{Remark:} In practice, the number of edges considered in cover sets is typically much smaller than the worst-case bound, since not all edges can act as ceiling edges simultaneously.
+This complexity is polynomial with respect to the size of the input graph, completing the proof. \end{proof} \end{lemma} \emph{Remark:} In practice, the number of edges considered in cover sets is typically much smaller than the worst-case bound, since not all edges can act as ceiling edges simultaneously.